Softvelum/silent_buffers/README.md

 This silence can be used in web players based on MSE, such as SLDP Player https://softvelum.com/player/web/

-You can read more info about SLDP Protocol here: https://softvelum.com/sldp/
+You can read more info about [SLDP low latency protocol](https://softvelum.com/sldp/).